Learn - Troubleshooting

 Two common reasons:

-- No bank pull or manual entry has run since the transaction landed.
+- No bank pull, manual transaction entry, or manual resolve has run since the bank posted the transaction.
 Bank pulls are user-triggered.
-On a Plaid-linked budget, tap Match on the planner toolbar to pull anything new.
-On a manual budget, open the event in the planner and add the transaction inside the Edit Item Event dialog.
+On a Plaid-linked budget, tap Match Transactions on the planner toolbar to pull anything new.
+On a manual budget, either open the event and add the transaction inside the Edit Flow Event dialog, or select the event and tap Resolve Event to resolve it at the planned amount.

 If neither helps, open the event on the planner.
 If the transaction is in the Transactions section there, the Reports view will show it the next time you switch periods or refresh the chart.